Higher education minister keeps up stonewalling on 'SETA panel'

 In her letter to Letsie, which has since been shared with all members of the higher education committee, she placed on “record and confirm my full intention to comply with the portfolio committee’s request”.

-Again citing the POPIA and the Promotion of Access to Information Act, Nkabane said she needed more time to ensure that the information she was preparing to send to parliament would be disclosed in a lawful manner.
+Citing both the Protection of Personal Information Act and the Promotion of Access to Information Act, Nkabane said she needed more time to ensure that the information she was preparing to send to parliament would be disclosed in a lawful manner.

 She told her oversight committee that she had been “assured that I am legally permitted to disclosed the panellists’ details in a lawful manner”.